 Yesterday was also the day I said goodbye to this dead poplar that was standing next to the roadway through the wood.
 The plantation poplars are a non-native strain which get diseased and lose their upper branches.
-In the winter of 2014/5 this one lost the last of its branches, and began to be overstood by the surrounding hazel trees which are regenerating naturally.
+In the winter of 2014/5 this one lost the last of its branches, and began to be shaded out by the surrounding hazel trees which are regenerating naturally.
 In June 2017 I noticed that it had sprouted these Dryad’s Saddle fungal fruiting bodies, and had therefore died.

 Later in 2017 the Dryad’s Saddle had matured and withered a bit.
-I’ve kept an eye on the tree trunk because it was within falling distance of the road.
+I’ve kept an eye on the tree trunk because it was within falling distance of the roadway.
 This winter the stumps of the branches began to fall off and I decided to fell what’s left of it now, after checking for signs of birds nesting.
 It split up into several pieces as it came down, and raised a cloud of powdered wood when it hit the ground.
 You can see in the second picture how soft and decayed the trunk had become from the section through the stump.